-Scope: GDPR is broad in its reach.
-Any company that handles EU data subjects’ privacy data is impacted.
+Scope: GDPR has a broad reach.
+It impacts any company that handles EU data subjects’ privacy data.
 Even if your company is located outside of the EU, you may be held accountable for handling EU customer data wisely.
-Similarly, CCPA is focused on California, but any company that handles the personal data of Californians is subject to scrutiny.
-However, CCPA limits the reach to those businesses that (1) handle private data for more than 50,000 users, (2) earn 50% of revenues from selling personal data, or (3) have gross annual revenues exceeding $25M.
-Businesses that don’t meet this litmus test are spared from CCPA.
+Similarly, CCPA focuses on California.
+But any company that handles the personal data of Californians is subject to scrutiny.
+However, CCPA limits its reach to those businesses that:

-Right to know: Both regulations have provisions that stipulate the user should know how their data is being used.
-Both require user-approval before their data is used elsewhere.
+Right to know: Both regulations stipulate users should know how their data is being used.
+Both require users approve before using their data elsewhere.
 CCPA requires businesses to prominently display an opt-out button that reads “Do Not Sell My Private Data.”
-GDPR maintains the need for opt-in consent protocols.
+But, GDPR insists upon opt-in consent protocols.

 Right to be forgotten: This is one of the main points of both regulations.
 If a consumer shares private data, they should also have the ability to have it removed.
 In both cases, the consumer should be able to request to have his/her information removed/deleted (unless there is a legitimate reason for keeping the data).
 Not only does local data have to be removed, but so does all user data stored among processors (GDPR) or service providers (CCPA).

 CCPA allows companies to offer financial incentive to collect personal data.
-If a business sells personal data, it must disclose to whom the data was sold, if requested.
+If a business sells personal data, it must disclose to whom it sold the data, if requested.

-With an increase in data breaches and cyber-attacks, consumers are more likely to want to work with companies that respect their privacy and/or have measures in place to protect their data.
-We strongly believe the essentiality of strong data privacy controls will continue to grow and be part of all the solutions we build in the future.
+With an increase in data breaches and cyber-attacks, consumers want to work with companies that respect their privacy and/or have measures in place to protect their data.
+We believe strong data privacy controls will continue to grow and be part of all the solutions we build in the future.